The Wild Robot (book series)

-The Wild Robot is a series of science fiction novels targeted for children and teenagers by American writer and illustrator Peter Brown, which consists of the following novels: The Wild Robot (2016), The Wild Robot Escapes (2018), The Wild Robot Protects (2023) and The Wild Robot on the Island (2025).
+The Wild Robot is a series of children's science fiction novels by American writer and illustrator Peter Brown, which consists of The Wild Robot (2016), The Wild Robot Escapes (2018), and The Wild Robot Protects (2023).
 The books are published by Little, Brown Books for Young Readers.
 The novels have been well received by critics.

-The first book in the series was adapted into a 2024 animated film The Wild Robot, and there are plans of a sequel adapting the second book.
-It was also adapted into a childrens illustrated book, The Wild Robot on the Island (2025).
+The first book in the series was adapted into a 2024 animated film The Wild Robot, with a sequel, adapting the second book, in development.
+It was adapted into a children's illustrated book, The Wild Robot on the Island (2025).

 The Wild Robot (2016)

 The Wild Robot was published on April 5, 2016.
 In the novel, a mysterious box appears on an island following a hurricane.
 Otters open the box to discover a robot: ROZZUM unit 7134 (cf. the play R.U.R.), later nicknamed Roz.
 After coming to life, Roz must learn how to use her skills and technical abilities to adapt to the wild, learning from the animals around her.
 Although the animals are initially frightened by her, they come to trust her after she adopts an orphaned gosling, Brightbill.
 All goes well until a ship arrives one day harboring 3 gun-bearing RECO robots.